Shogi strategy: Middle game

-Professional shogi players tend to evaluate the flow of the game, that is, the sequence of moves leading to the current position and its likely development, much more than chess players.
+In the mid-game of shogi players have captured pieces which can then be dropped back on to the board.
+These drop moves are a significant part of shogi strategy and players often exchange or sacrifice pieces if necessary to get one.

-Because pawns attack head on, and cannot defend each other, they tend to be lost early in the game, providing ammunition for such attacks.
+Pawns tend to be lost early in the game because they attack head on, and cannot defend each other, so they are often used for such attacks.
 Dropping a pawn behind enemy lines, promoting it to a tokin (gold general), and dropping a second pawn immediately behind the tokin so that they protect each other makes a strong attack; it threatens the opponent's entire defense, but provides little value to the opponent if the attack fails and the pieces are captured.

-Players raised on international chess often make poor use of drops, but dropping is half the game.
-If a player has more than a couple of captured pieces in hand, it is likely that dropping attacks are being overlooked.
-However, it is wise to keep a pawn in hand, and often to exchange pieces if necessary to get one.
-Compared with international chess players, shogi players are more likely to sacrifice pieces, even powerful ones, if the resulting capture can be dropped back into play for a specific purpose.

-Attacking pieces can easily become trapped behind enemy lines, as the opponent can often drop a pawn on a protected square to cut off the line of retreat.
+Attacking pieces can also easily become trapped behind enemy lines by pawns dropped on a protected square to cut off the line of retreat.
 For this reason, rooks, which can retreat in only one direction, are commonly kept at a safe distance in the early parts of the game, and used to support attacks by weaker pieces.
-However, once the game has opened up, a promoted rook is an especially deadly piece behind enemy lines.
+However, once the game has opened up, a promoted rook is an especially strong piece behind enemy lines.

-Advancing a lance pawn can open up the side of the board for attack.
-Therefore, when a player first advances a lance pawn, it is common, though not obligatory, for the opponent to answer by advancing the opposing pawn, in order to avoid complications later in the game.
-It also allows the king to escape if attacked from the side.